The cart is empty

-The cranberries and nuts make this festive-looking dish a great-tasting, healthy side for the holidays -- and for any other time, too.
+The cranberries and nuts makes this Warm Colorful Quinoa Salad a great-tasting, healthy side for the holidays — and for any other time, too.
 Quinoa is one of the few grains that can boast being a complete protein.
 It is a great addition to any vegetarian menu and a staple for anyone who wants a healthy, versatile whole grain in their anti-cancer pantry.
 It’s quick to make, but you can make some ahead of time and store it to have on hand.
 It will keep in the fridge for up to three days or in the freezer for up to three months.

 1. Put the quinoa, parsley, cilantro sprigs, and scallion tops into a saucepan with a lid.
 Add the water and 1 tablespoon of the olive oil.
 Bring to a boil.
 Cover, turn the heat to low and simmer for 20 minutes.
 Take off the heat and set aside, covered, until you are ready to use it.